Vanguard v Nutmeg

 With both firms you can invest using a broad range of different accounts, from taxable General Accounts, to tax efficient wrappers such as Individual Savings Accounts (ISA), Junior Individual Savings Accounts (JISA) and Pension.
 Nutmeg also offers a Lifetime ISA, which allows you to save for a first home or retirement, which may give it the edge if you’re aged 18–39 and therefore eligible to open one.

 Both firms let you get started with a minimum lump sum investment of £500.
 Nutmeg lowers this to £100 for Lifetime ISAs and Junior ISAs, which you may find helpful if you’re under 40 or a parent.
-While Vanguard also allows monthly investments, starting at £100 per month.
+Vanguard allows monthly investments starting at £100 a month.

 The investment range is one of the biggest differences between the firms.

-Nutmeg’s investment range is based on five investment styles, that also use ETFs to diversify across stocks, bonds, industries and countries.
-But you have to choose the style by yourself.
+With Nutmeg, it’s more accurate to say your money is managed by a mix of technology and human decision-making.
+Nutmeg has a greater number of risk levels and investment options.
+Its range is based on five investment styles that also use ETFs to diversify across stocks, bonds, industries and countries.
+But you have to choose the style and risk level by yourself.

-There are five styles to choose from.
-Nutmeg’s Fully Managed and Socially Responsible portfolios are monitored on a daily basis, while its cheaper Fixed Allocation portfolios are designed to perform without the intervention of Nutmeg’s investment team.
-Nutmeg’s more recent launches are Smart Alpha portfolios, managed by parent company JP Morgan Asset Management using a unique set of ETFs, and Thematic investments, targeting the growing trends shaping our future.
+Nutmeg’s Fully managed and Socially Responsible portfolios are monitored on a daily basis, while its cheaper Fixed Allocation portfolios are rebalanced automatically and not actively managed.
+Nutmeg also offers five Smart Alpha portfolios, managed by parent company JP Morgan Asset Management using a unique set of ETFs, and Thematic investments.

-Within each style you also have to choose the risk level.
-Within the Fully Managed and Socially Responsible options you choose between 10 risk levels.
-Thematic investing is only available for risk level 5 and above.
-Fixed Allocation and Smart Alpha both offer 5 risk levels.
+Within the Fully Managed and Socially Responsible options you choose from 10 risk levels.
+Thematic investing is only available for risk level five and above.
+Fixed Allocation and Smart Alpha both offer five risk levels.
+In June 2025 it launched a new range of five risk-rated income investing portfolios, again in partnership with JP Morgan.
+The new range is based on a number of JP Morgan’s actively managed ETFs.

 On top of these management fees, you have to pay the ongoing fees attached to the funds.
-The fees vary depending on the investments you choose, with Vanguard’s averaging 0.20% and Nutmeg’s starting at 0.21% for Fixed Allocation, rising to 0.36% for Smart Alpha.
+The fees vary depending on the investments you choose, with Vanguard’s ranging from 0.06% to 0.79% and Nutmeg’s starting at 0.16% for Fixed Allocation, rising to 0.32% for Smart Alpha.

 Vanguard v Nutmeg – research, tools and features

 Vanguard offers daily market insights and investment education, plus guidance to help investors narrow down their investment choices.
-It has a tool to help you choose funds, which starts by asking 6 questions to help us understand your attitude to risk.
-Plus the fund selection tool allows you to filter funds by seven risk levels.
+It has a tool to help you choose funds, which starts by asking six questions to help us understand your attitude to risk.
+The fund selection tool allows you to filter funds by seven risk levels.
 Vanguard also has a good pension calculator to help you find out if you’re on target for the retirement you want.
+It also offers some educational resources to help customers navigate the investment world, but they are not as regular or as prolific as the Nutmeg output.

-Nutmeg has a very active blog covering a range of economic and financial topics, and including guides for beginners.
-However, compared to Vanguard, it has a broader range of tools and calculators that allow you to calculate compound investment returns, plus returns from ISAs and pensions, and see how tax affects your investments.
+Nutmeg has a very active blog covering a range of economic and financial topics, including guides for beginners.
+Compared to Vanguard, it has a broader range of tools and calculators that allow you to calculate compound investment returns and see how tax affects your investments.

 Vanguard v Nutmeg – quickfire advantages & disadvantages